prov3ntus/pv_blender_cod/README.md

 # pv_blender_cod

+## NOTE:
+This description below is partially **OUT OF DATE** and needs updating - I'll get around to it at some point.

+In the meantime, keep up with the changelogs I write in releases to stay up-to-date!

+---

 A Blender (3.0+) plugin for importing/exporting XModels and XAnims

 Make sure you _**UNCHECK**_ any other Blender COD addon, as they will conflict!